-As community and government expectations of corporate Australia continue to evolve, it is imperative that we understand the environmental, social and governance (ESG) opportunities and challenges HBF faces.
-One of these challenges is modern slavery.
-As one of Australia's largest private health insurers, HBF rejects any form of modern slavery and we have pledged to act towards its global elimination.
+Corporates have an important role to play in addressing the evolving environmental, social, and governance (ESG) expectations of the communities in which they operate, including modern slavery.

+As one of Australia's largest private health insurers, HBF firmly rejects all forms of modern slavery and is dedicated to its global eradication.

-This Statement - our fourth under Commonwealth-legislated requirements - outlines our approach to monitoring and mitigating modern slavery.
-It includes the activities completed during FY23 and our priorities in FY24.
-While we have assessed our operations as having a low modern slavery risk, we are committed to continuous improvement.
+This Statement marks our fifth under Commonwealth legislation, detailing our efforts to mitigate modern slavery risks.
+It summarises our activities from FY24 and outlines our priorities for FY25.
+While we assess our operations as presenting a low risk for modern slavery, we are committed to ongoing improvement in this critical area.

-HBF supports 'The 2030 Agenda for Sustainable Development' and its 17 interlinked Sustainable Development Goals (SDGs).
-In respect to SDG 8 -Decent Work and Economic Growth, we support and drive advancement through a range of initiatives across the business.
-This includes enhancing the capabilities, frameworks, and processes of our procurement function, strengthening the approach we take to enable HBF to positively contribute to the elimination of modern slavery practices.
-More detail is outlined within this Statement.
+HBF aligns with the '2030 Agenda for Sustainable Development' and its 17 Sustainable Development Goals (SDGs).
+We particularly focus on SDG 8 - Decent Work and Economic Growth, by actively pursuing initiatives that enhance our procurement capabilities and frameworks.
+These efforts aim to strengthen our approach to positively impacting the elimination of modern slavery practices.
+More details can be found within this statement.

-The Board of HBF is pleased to advise that on 30 November 2023, in accordance with Rule 10.6 of the Constitution, it resolved to approve this Modern Slavery Statement on behalf of HBF for the financial year and will provide annual updates of our progress to reduce modern slavery risk in our business operations and supply chain.
+The Board of HBF is pleased to announce that on 11 December 2024, it approved this Modern Slavery Statement in accordance with Rule 10.6 of the Constitution.
+We will provide annual updates on our progress in reducing modern slavery risks within our operations and supply chain.